-Xaxaba Island Camp is a prime destination not only for game viewing, but also for water safari activities.
+Xaxaba Mobile Camp is a prime destination not only for game viewing, but also for water safari activities.
 The island brings you so close to the wild, and is a place in time never to be forgotten.
 The adventure lovers will never want to leave this remote spot of paradise.

 Fishing and Swimming